woodpecker-ci/woodpecker/docs/docs/20-usage/20-workflow-syntax.md

 ```

 :::note
-Add a single empty `depends_on` execute all steps in parallel:
+You can define a step to start immediately without dependencies by adding an empty `depends_on: []`.
+By setting `depends_on` on a single step all other steps will be immediately executed as well if no further dependencies are specified.

 ```yaml
 steps: